Last year, I got my wisdom teeth pulled out two days before Thanksgiving. No turkey, no stuffing, no pumpkin pie.

 The teaching lifestyle can be difficult.
 The sleeping students, rowdy students and uninterested students can really bring you down.
 If there’s one thing that brightens my days, it’s the crazy comments or hilarious answers my students give in class.
 Here are a few of my recent favorites:

 My question: “What do you need to bring with you if you are going to the moon?”

 Another day, I asked my students what they would do if they could do ANYTHING for 48 hours.
 This student decided he would marry the “most beautiful girl.”
 This is apparently what she looks like…

 It.
 Is.
 Delicious.
 I am so thankful I live in a country where even the school lunch is wonderful.

 Last week, I decided to cut coffee from my diet.
 I vowed not to drink it for a week.
 IT WAS MISERABLE.
-I only lasted five days without it – and those five days were excruciating and miserable.
+I only lasted five days without it, and those five days were excruciating.

 Coffee: I love you.
-Thank you for getting me through the week.
+Thank you for getting me through each and every week.

 Cute Kakao emojis

 For those who don’t know – Kakao is a messaging application that is extremely popular in Korea.
-When I text my friends here, I rarely use the text messaging feature on my phone – I use Kakao.
+When I text my friends here, I rarely use the text messaging feature on my phone.
+I just use Kakao.